LeiYang-Fish/copyseparator-v1.1.0-old-version/README.md

 # Notes on the version
 This is the old version - v.1.1.0.
-A parallel version is available on request (leiyangslu@gmail.com).
+A parallel version is available as v.1.2.0.
 It can process multiple samples one after another, but use multiple CPU cores for each sample.
 Gene capture data should be able to be efficiently processed by the parallel version.

 # How to install copyseparator?
 install.packages("copyseparator")